Chevron42/Jack-Life/README.md

 ## Launching the Program

 1. Run the Hack virtual machine platform by launching VMEmulator&#46;sh (in /utils) from Terminal
-   - (you can also download this and the other shell utility files from the nand2tetris course website [itself](https://www.nand2tetris.org/software) if that feels better)
+   - (you can also download this and the other shell utility files [none of which are needed to run this program] from the nand2tetris course website [itself](https://www.nand2tetris.org/software) if that feels better)
 2. Click Load Program (folder icon) and select the entire JackLife directory (must contain all the .vm files)
 3. Click "Yes" on the confirmation message saying "No implementation was found..." (this is allowing the emulator to use built-in OS classes like `Keyboard` and `Screen`)
 3. Select "No animation" in the "Animation" dropdown menu (unless you feel like watching thousands of VM stack-manipulating operations go by for hours)